BlaBlaCar

-BlaBlaCar is a French online marketplace for carpooling.
-Its website and mobile apps connect drivers and passengers willing to travel together between cities and share the cost of the journey.
-The company does not own any vehicles; it is a broker and receives a commission (between 18% and 21%) from every booking.
+BlaBlaCar is a French online marketplace for carpooling headquartered in Paris.
+Its website and mobile apps connect drivers and passengers willing to travel together between cities and share the cost of the journey, in exchange for a commission of between 18% and 21%.
+It also operates BlaBlaCar Bus, an intercity bus service.
+The platform has 26 million active members and is available in Europe and Latin America.